bangpound/SputnikPubsubBundle/Resources/doc/installation.md

 Now URLs generated in console will have this hostname defined.
 Please, read the following cookbook entry for more information - http://symfony.com/doc/current/cookbook/console/sending_emails.html

+## Storage driver setup

+To setup storage driver, please, use `sputnik_pubsub.driver` configuration option, e.g.

+    sputnik_pubsub:
+        driver: doctrine_mongo # allowed values: doctrine (default), doctrine_mongo, mandango

+__Note:__ Unlike most distributed Symfony bundles, SputnikPubsubBundle provides a complete Entities/Documents for you.
+That means you don't have to register your own models/entities.
+This approach is used to simplify installation process.
+Power users can always figure out how to extend such entities.
+However, this might be a subject of change in future versions.

+#### Doctrine ORM

+This the defaut option.
+You need to have `doctrine/doctrine-bundle` registered.

+To create database schema, please, run:

+    php app/console doctrine:schema:update --dump-sql # review SQL change set
+    php app/console doctrine:schema:update --force